 Applying for Financial Aid

-*** Click on the PA Resident link at the end of the process in order to then complete the information for money from the state.
+*** After you submit, be sure to write down your DRN (data release number) in case you need to contact them later.*** Click on the PA Resident link at the end of the process in order to then complete the information for money from the state.
 This link will only be available the FIRST time you get to this screen.